Aura Router

 Global Middlewares

-Applied to all endpoints in a router via createRouter config:
+Global middlewares are applied to all endpoints within a router via the createRouter configuration.

 Middleware Chaining